 East Stroudsburg Borough has its own local Board of Health and a certified Health Officer, as provided for by the state Borough Code.
 The Board of Health is appointed by Borough Council and is responsible for public health-related matters within the Borough, including the licensing and inspecting of restaurants and public eating establishments.

 All restaurants must apply for and maintain an annual health license from the Borough.
+For a food license application, please click here.
 The annual fee for the health license is based on the number of seats within the eating establishment as follows:

-- Establishments serving only coffee and baked goods: $35.
+- Establishments serving only coffee, baked goods and prepackaged: $40.

 - Establishments with up to twenty-five (25) seats: $125.